Key takeaways

 When NOT to optimize payments

-Under $1M GMV / year.
+Under $1M GMV a year.
 Gateway fees of 2.9% are a line item, not a problem.
-Orchestration fees outweigh savings.
+Orchestration fees would outweigh the savings.

-B2B enterprise with invoicing.
-If 90% of your revenue is annual contracts paid by wire or ACH, focus on your invoicing stack, not payment-gateway tuning.
+B2B enterprise on invoicing.
+If 90% of revenue is annual contracts paid by wire or ACH, fix your invoicing stack, not gateway tuning.

 When the CEO has bigger problems.
 If retention is 70% and you’re optimizing false-decline rate, you’re mis-prioritizing.
 Fix the leaky bucket before optimizing the inflow.